 A temporary stoma with two openings is referred to as a double loop stoma.
-One opening produces waste, the other opening only mucus (this is the opening to the rectum).
+One opening produces waste, the other opening only mucus.

 With a temporary stoma mucus can still be excreted via the natural route, i.e. the anus.